How To Open Wine Without A Corkscrew

 1. Screw It (literally)

 Simple items such as a long screw, screwdriver and a hammer can easily be used to open a bottle of wine without a corkscrew.
 Just use the screwdriver to screw the screw into the center of the cork.
-Leave enough room so you can use the hammer to lift the cork out.
+Leave enough room so you can use the hammer to lift the cork out, then pull the cork out completely once it is loosened.

 2. Heat the Cork Out

-This might be my least favorite way to open wine without a corkscrew simply because I don’t like adding HEAT or glass to my wine.
+This might be my least favorite way to open wine without a corkscrew simply because I don’t like applying heat to the neck of the bottle or adding glass to my wine.
 But if you have a lighter or kitchen torch you can get your bottle open and do a little science experiment at the same time.

 3. Push It

-Using the butt of a knife, spoon, pen, key or any blunt object you can apply pressure in the center of the cork and simply push down so the cork is literally pushed into the bottle allowing you to pour the wine.
-The downside to using this method is that the cork still in the bottle.
-If it’s old and crumbly you may find yourself wanting to strain the bottle to remove the pieces.
-If this does happen, you can use strainer over your decanter and pour the bottle in.
+Grab a wooden spoon or any other blunt object, such as the butt of a knife, spoon, pen, or key.
+Apply pressure in the center of the cork and slowly push down so the cork is gradually pushed into the bottle, allowing you to pour the wine.
+The downside to using this method is that the cork remains in the bottle.
+If it’s old and crumbly, cork pieces may fall into the wine, so you may want to strain the bottle to remove the cork pieces.
+If this does happen, you can use a strainer over your decanter and pour the bottle in.
+After straining out the cork pieces, you can enjoy drinking your wine.
 Viola, no more cork!

 4. Unlock the Bottle

 Using a key or serrated knife, press it down into the middle of the cork at an angle.
 Try to get it about halfway into the cork.
-Then twist and lift, twist and lift, twist and left.
+Before you start twisting and lifting, make sure to point the cork away from yourself and others to avoid injury or spills.
+Then twist and lift, twist and lift, twist and lift.
 If the cork breaks during your twisting and lifting, you’ll need to plan to go back to the pushing method.

 5. Smack, Slap or Hit It Out